Elixir async

-• Use a Task if you want to perform a one-off computation or query asynchronously.
+if you want to perform a one-off computation or query asynchronously. - Use an

-• Use an Agent if you just need a simple process to keep the state.
+if you just need a simple process to keep the state. - Use a

-• Use a GenServer if you need a long-running server process that store states and performs work concurrently.
+if you need a long-running server process that store states and performs work concurrently. - Use a dedicated

-• Use a dedicated GenServer process if you need to serialize access to a shared resource or service used by many concurrent processes.
+process if you need to serialize access to a shared resource or service used by many concurrent processes. - Use a

 handle_call(message, from, state)